Effective Hiring – Nine Questions to Hire the Right Person for the Job

 We’ve all been there.
 You ask the standard questions about experience, ability to get along with other employees, desire for advancement, and you get the standard answers.
-At first glance, the person looks good, gives the right answers and, based on those answers, seems perfect for the job.
+At first glance, the person looks good, gives the right answers, and based on those answers, seems perfect for the job.
 But, on reflection, the answers are “vanilla” answers.
 They could be said by anyone.
 You know, “Yes, Mr. Interviewer.
 I’ve been looking for just this kind of position to maximize my talents.”
-(Big smile, energetic voice, proper posture and just the right amount of dazzling personality stirred in).
+(Big smile, energetic voice, proper posture, and just the right amount of dazzling personality stirred in).
 What a performance!

-In fact, “performance” it is – or at least at one level it comes across that way.
+In fact, “performance” it is – or at least at one level, it comes across that way.
 You have probably seen the documentaries that go behind the scenes and prove that we’re really not as objective as we think we are after all.
-These documentaries and research studies present a head-shaking truth – the person with the better looks, better clothes and better personalities, more often than not, gets the job.
+These documentaries and research studies present a head-shaking truth – the person with the better looks, better clothes, and better personalities, more often than not, gets the job.
 It is your subconscious at work.
 Your conscious mind is engaged and gives great rationale for your decisions.
 But it is your subconscious that has the power of influence.
 Unfortunately, we often fall into the trap of hiring the “container” rather than the “content.”

 Here is another unfortunate truth: Sometimes the person who gives a great performance during the hiring interview is the person who has had the greatest experience with hiring interviews.
 And that’s not what you are wanting – a person adept at getting the job.
 You want a person effective at doing the job.

 So how do you get out of this trap, this subtle, inefficient hiring process?
-Our solution has been to change the process content to get a clearer picture of the person content.
+Our solution has been to change the process content to get a clearer picture of the person’s content.
 Here is what we mean…

 In the job interview, we typically and traditionally ask questions that return factual content.
-Where have you worked, what have you accomplished, what are your credentials, etc. While this data is important, what is more important is how a person will handle the job requirements he or she is interviewing for.
+Where have you worked, what have you accomplished, what are your credentials, etc?
+While this data is important, what is more important, is how a person will handle the job requirements he or she is interviewing for.
 How does this person think?
 How does this person respond to an assignment or delegated task?
 How does this person process information?

 Now, naturally, if we overtly ask those questions, once again – we’d get the right answer.
 If you asked, “How do you respond to receiving an assignment?” you could get the “vanilla” answer, “Very well!”

 Or you might get that overactive, golden retriever candidate that can’t resist implying that you “throw the stick” so they answer, “I welcome assignments.
-In fact I thrive on overwork.
+In fact, I thrive on overwork.
 I can’t wait to go beyond your expectations and do something you ask in such a way that you’ll say ‘wow.’
 In fact, do you have something for me to do right now?” – Tongue hanging out, breathing quickly, anticipation in the eyes, tail wagging – begging you to “Throw the stick!
 Throw the stick!
-Throw the stick!
+Throw the stick!”